-7.1.1 The Senior Project Manager has responsibility for ensuring that safe systems of work are adhered to on site.
-They delegate elements of this responsibility to the senior site staff (Project Officer or Project Supervisor) who implements these on a day-to-day basis.

-7.1.2 The Director with responsibility for Health and Safety at OA is Dan Poore Tech IOSH (Chief Operating Officer).
+- 7.1.1 The Senior Project Manager will be SMSTS certified and has responsibility for ensuring that safe systems of work are adhered to on site.
+They delegate elements of this responsibility to the senior site staff (Project Officer or Project Supervisor, SSSTS certified) who implements these on a day-to-day basis. - 7.1.2 The Director with responsibility for Health and Safety at OA is Dan Poore Tech IOSH (Chief Operating Officer).